News:

 crazy canuck

-Quote from: Barrister on Today at 04:02:58 PMYou just can't help yourself - even when I'm basically agreeing with you, you have to try and point out why you think I'm wrong.
+Quote from: Barrister on April 22, 2025, 04:02:58 PMYou just can't help yourself - even when I'm basically agreeing with you, you have to try and point out why you think I'm wrong.

 Well yes.
 When you say things that are wrong, I do think it is important to point it out and particularly in this political climate.
 It is inaccurate to suggest that only major fraud will be detected.
 That feeds into the current right wing narrative that there is other undetected fraud which does occur.
 And that is simply false.